 Buy the Internet Modem

 Many providers will offer the choice to buy the hardware from them.
 Sometimes that can be the best option as if you keep the service typically a one-time expense is lesser than years of rental fees.
-In some cases, more typical with Internet Cable Modems you can find them at other stores.
-For example, the same Rogers modem but buying out of Amazon is $94… shall we say you can save $273.20 or $91 per year.
+In some cases, more typically with Internet Cable Modems, you can find them at other stores.
+For example, the same Rogers modem but buying out of Amazon is $139.99… shall we say you can save some dollars.
 Another place where you can find internet modems is a computer store Newegg.

 Use a Provider with Free Modem Rental